Meghan's father to walk her down aisle

 Royal wedding: Meghan Markle's father to walk her down aisle

-Meghan Markle's father will walk her down the aisle when she marries Prince Harry, the BBC understands.
+Meghan Markle's father will walk her down the aisle when she marries Prince Harry later this month.

-The US star's parents will arrive the week before the wedding to meet senior royals including the Queen and the Duke of Edinburgh.
+Thomas Markle will meet his daughter's fiancé for the first time when he arrives in the UK the week before the wedding, Kensington Palace said.

-They will also meet her fiancé's father, Prince Charles, as well as Camilla, Duchess of Cornwall and the Duke and Duchess of Cambridge.
+He and Ms Markle's mother, Doria Ragland, will meet the Queen and the Duke of Edinburgh.

-It will be the first time Ms Markle's father, Thomas, has met Prince Harry.
+They will also meet Prince Charles, as well as Camilla, Duchess of Cornwall and the Duke and Duchess of Cambridge.

 Meanwhile, Ms Markle will not have a maid of honour and all of her bridesmaids and pageboys will be children.